 Can't spend a dime?

 Then, spend some time... helping us help those in need.

-Uganda is a landlocked country in East Africa.
+Uganda is a landlocked country in East Africa and on the Equator, meaning a tropical climate all year round.
 It is bordered to the east by Kenya, to the north by South Sudan, to the west by the Democratic Republic of the Congo, to the southwest by Rwanda, and to the south by Tanzania.
 Uganda is the world's second most populous landlocked country after Ethiopia.

 Majority of the Ugandan population depend on agriculture which is done on low scale.
 Subsistence farming is the main type of farming which is practiced through out the country.

 Make a single or monthly donation directly from your bank account, credit card, or Paypal.